MFS® International Diversification Fund - Quarterly Portfolio Update

 Nick Paul, Portfolio Manager, shares the team's thoughts on the market and the International Diversification Fund.

-Hi, my name is Nick Paul, and I am a co-portfolio manager on the MFS® International Diversification Fund.
-Thank you for taking the time to join us for our first-quarter update.
+Hi, my name is Nick Paul, and I am a co-portfolio manager on the MFS International Diversification Fund.
+Thank you for taking the time to join us for our fourth quarter/year-end update.

-So, as always, thank you for your time today and I hope to see you again next quarter.
+With that, thank you for your time today and I hope to see all of you again next quarter.
 Thank you.

 ##PRODUCTS##